 Clients receiving complex care have substantial and ongoing healthcare needs as a result of chronic illness, disabilities or following hospital treatment.

-Our clients are typically referred to us from an NHS Clinical Commissioning Group (CCG) or from an independent case management company.
+At Trinity, our clients are typically referred to us from an NHS Clinical Commissioning Group (CCG) or from an independent case management company.
 However, we also work with local authorities and directly with privately funded clients.

 There are various documents and papers that will be prepared for each client and provided to the client and/or family members upon commencement of services, as follows: